grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 #### Filter policies

-Each filter policy is evaluated in order for every span to determine if the span should be included for metrics.
+Each filter policy is evaluated for every span until an `include` policy is matched without a corresponding `exclude` policy match within the same filter.
 Both `include` and `exclude` policies are used to *reject* spans from the metrics.
 With no filter polices applied, all spans are included.

 {{% admonition type="note" %}}
 An exclude match takes precedence over an include match within the *same*